 "Each vocation is a hidden treasure, which the sisters are to respect, protect and cultivate by constant formation."
 (C 91)

-The time for Postulancy will vary, but ordinarily will be about six months.
+The time for Aspirancy will vary, but ordinarily will be approximately six months.

 "Lord, speak, your servant is listening."
 (1 Sm 3:9)

 The Novitiate is a crucial period of formation in religious life.
 The purpose of the Novitiate is to assist the Novices to better understand their divine vocation, and to form their mind, character, heart, and will according to the spirit of the Congregation.
 At the same time, the Novice experiences the way of life of the Congregation.

 On the day they begin their Novitiate, the Novices make a total consecration to the Blessed Virgin Mary according to St. Louis Marie Grignion de Montfort's teaching and receive the habit of the congregation and religious name.

 The Novitiate lasts for two years; the first year is spent at the house assigned as the Novitiate, while the second year is for continuing formation, including training, learning, and experiencing the apostolic works of the Congregation.